 Beguiling Arrow (4) – Bonus damage mixed in with a protective rider gives you a very potent shot option.
 The downside here is the PC protected by this arrow will lose its protection the moment they do anything to the target, but at least the healer won’t die, right?

-Bursting Arrow (5) – Not only does this give you an AOE option that uses force damage, there’s no save!
+Bursting Arrow (5) – Not only does this give you an AOE option that uses force damage, but there’s also no save!
 It’s not a lot of damage for an AOE, but considering there’s no save for half and the arrow’s normal damage will still apply it is appropriate.

 Enfeebling Arrow (4) – The damage is nice as always and the reduced attack damage can save your party members from a world of hurt.
-Unfortunately it only applies to weapon attacks and targets a traditionally strong monster save, which keeps this from being a 5.
+Unfortunately, it only applies to weapon attacks and targets a traditionally strong monster save, which keeps this from being a 5.

 Grasping Arrow (5) – This is an excellent shot option for locking down an opponent, not only are you reducing their speed but you’re giving them their own personal Spike Growth-like effect to encourage them to stand still.
 Be aware the poison damage is fairly likely to be resisted, or completely ignored by a lot of creatures, but the poison is more a bonus to the control effect and piercing damage.

 Piercing Arrow (4) – A very situational shot option, but the ability to target Dex instead of AC can be valuable, this also gives you the option of hitting multiple enemies and ignoring cover.
-It should be noted that this is all cover, not just half and three quarters cover like Sharpshooter would allow you to ignore.
+It should be noted that this is all cover, not just half and three-quarters cover like Sharpshooter would allow you to ignore.

 Seeking Arrow (2) – If you are dealing with an enemy that is successfully hiding from you this can be valuable, however needing to have seen them within the last minute, needing a path to the creature, and being stopped by full cover for only an additional 1d6 damage is just bad.
 The situation where you’d want to use this arrow is very niche to begin with, I’d certainly recommend against taking it as one of your starting options.